 Each student is assigned a faculty adviser within their first or second year.
 These advisors work in coordinating with academic advisors and focus on the following objectives:

-Providing program- or discipline-specific guidance and support, as well as advising relevant to career growth, each respective professional field, and specialized aspects of academic program curriculum as needed.
+Provide program- or discipline-specific guidance and support, as well as advising relevant to career growth, each respective professional field, and specialized aspects of academic program curriculum as needed.

-Providing students with perspectives on research opportunities and work environment(s).
+Provide students with perspectives on research opportunities and work environment(s).

-Collaborate and share curricular and student information with professional advisors to ensure seamless support of students
+Collaborate and share curricular and student information with professional advisors to ensure seamless support of students.

-Partnering with academic advisors around student issues related to RIT policies and the implications of non-academic factors/decisions/influences on specific students.
+Partner with academic advisors around student issues related to RIT policies and the implications of non-academic factors/decisions/influences on specific students.

 Your adviser is available during office hours, which are set at the beginning of each semester.
-You may also call or e-mail your adviser to make an appointment to see him/her at a mutually convenient time.
+You may also call or e-mail your adviser to make an appointment to meet at a mutually convenient time.
 See your adviser before registering for courses to be sure you are on the right track.
 If you experience any problems related to your course work, remember that the best time to see your adviser is before problems get too big so that you have time to understand the options available to you and you can make a well-thought out decision on a course of action to solve any issues that arise.

 The University Advising Office is an excellent resource for general questions related to academic advising at RIT.
 If any member of the RIT community--student, faculty, or staff--needs assistance with advising related issues, the University Advising Office is a great resource.
-If you are unsure of who your advisor is or have general advising questions we are here to help you.
+If you are unsure of who your advisor is or have general advising questions, we are here to help you.